Shift to Volumetric Billing

 How do I know how much I've used this year so I can compare what volumetric cost would be to the flat rate

-penne asked about 1 month ago
+penne asked 3 months ago

 Hi,